 In her spare time she enjoys hanging out at Valley Eldercare Nursing Home where she visits new and old friends or just takes a nap along side one of her pals.
 Lacey is currently participating in Agility classes at the Grand Forks Dog Training Club.
 She has achieved her Canine Good Citizen certification, through the American Kennel Club.
 Her registered name is "Lady Bird Lacey of Linton".

 Rose was born at Moonshine Labs near Lawton, ND, on January 25, 2010.
 People often say that she seems small for a Labrador but she is in fact a purebred.
 Her AKC registered name is MelanieandBob’s Dakota Prairie Rose.
-Rose loves hunting and retrieves both water fowl and upland birds.
-She also enjoys playing ball in the back yard, watching birds, chewing her toys, and laying on the couch to watch TV (with the hope of being a lapdog).
-Rose has been a therapy dog since 2012.
+Rose loves hunting and retrieves both waterfowl and upland birds.
+She also enjoys playing ball in the backyard, watching birds, chewing her toys, and laying on the couch to watch TV (with the hope of being a lapdog).
+Rose has been a therapy dog since 2012, when she also earned her Canine Good Citizen certification.
 She regularly visits at Altru and Valley Eldercare.
 She also takes part in events at UND for both staff and students, has participated in community events like Spin for Kids and Sunshine Fest, and even worked one-on-one with someone to help them overcome their fear of dogs.